drpatrik/combatris/README.md

 **OSX / Linux**

-Install the required libraries with (linux)brew or any other package manager.
+Install the required libraries with apt/brew or any other package manager.

 Builds the project, default is a release build.
 Ninja is used if available: